-In this paper, we have reported the behavior of a scientific code in the field of geophysics.
-The application belongs to the class of parallel applications made of an embarrassingly computation phase followed by an all-to-all communication phase.
-Our experiments are conducted on Grid'5000.
 We show the application performances on large-scale configurations on this testbed.
 The conclusion is that this kind of application is today perfectly suited to the modern equipments Grid'5000 offers.
 The new network Renater-4 equipments (in particular WDM equipments) have latencies next to the physical limit induced by long distances, and enough bandwidth to transfer the gigabytes of results computed in this application, with an interesting ratio of computations to communications up to 458 processors taken on 5 geographical sites.
-In practice, as geophysicists would be interested in running this application with more than 10 millions rays (as opposed to the 1 million used in this experiment) we are confident that the application would keep a good speedup when using significantly more processors.
+In practice, geophysicists would be interested in running this application with more than 10 millions rays, as opposed to the 1 million used in this experiment.
+In this case, it would be interesting to check if the application would keep a good speedup when using significantly more processors.

-Similar performances evaluations should now address the class of message-passing applications with regular global synchronizations between computing phases.
+Similar performances evaluations should now address

+the class of message-passing applications with regular global synchronizations between computing phases.
 Many scientific codes such as numerical simulations follow this scheme.
 Until now, they have not shown to perform well on wide area grids because of their sensitivity to communication latencies.